yuzhengcong/commerce-assistance/README.md

 - Conversation Memory: `app/api/chat.py` keeps an in‑memory `conversation_memory: Dict[str, List[ChatMessage]]` keyed by `conversation_id`.
   - Suitable for demos; not durable across restarts.
   - The demo UI maintains `conversationId` on the client and passes it to `/api/chat` to continue threads.
-- Context Compression: `AgentService` uses a rolling window to keep the conversation compact:
-  - `max_history_turns = 4` and `keep_recent_turns = 2` to avoid prompt bloat.
+- Context Manager: `app/services/context.py` builds compact messages and controls summarization:
+  - Summarize history when turns exceed `max_history_turns` (default 4) while keeping `keep_recent_turns` (default 2).
-  - Only the most relevant turns are forwarded to the model along with the current user message.
+  - `build_messages()` injects the system prompt and attaches recent turns plus the current user message.
+  - When tools were used and you choose LLM synthesis, `add_tool_synthesis_instruction()` appends a brief system nudge for concise English output.
 - Optional Context: `ConversationContext` allows adding `user_preferences`, `current_products`, or arbitrary `session_data` to steer answers.

 ## Configuration